-- Messages destined for all employees should be sent via email only when all employees have a significant business need to know the information - Messages destined for all employees, using the "Everyone HHILLS" distribution list must have the approval of their supervisor or manager before sending.
+Messages destined for all employees should be sent via email only when all employees have a significant business need to know the information

+- Messages destined for all employees, using the "Everyone HHILLS" distribution list must have the approval of their supervisor or manager before sending.
 Failure to do so is a disciplinary matter - Email allows recipients to respond either to the sender only, or to the sender and all recipients.
-Responses should be sent only to the sender, unless the response is significant to all recipients - Email messages must be deleted from the system when no longer needed based on established records retention policy.
-Information Technology will purge e-mail after a specified period, in accordance with the Town's record retention policy and can provide guidance on how to archive messages that need to be retained - Chain mail creates unnecessary traffic on the network, and is therefore not permitted - Staff should ensure that their electronic calendars are kept current to enable electronic scheduling of appointments, and that their individual address book information is accurate - The inclusion of the sender's business telephone number at the bottom of email messages will assist the recipient if a telephone response is required or appropriate - Employees are responsible for all electronic mail sent from their individual user name, and should take appropriate precautions to ensure that passwords are changed regularly and not shared
+Responses should be sent only to the sender, unless the response is significant to all recipients - Email messages must be deleted from the system when no longer needed based on established records retention policy. - Chain mail creates unnecessary traffic on the network, and is therefore not permitted - Staff should ensure that their electronic calendars are kept current to enable electronic scheduling of appointments, and that their individual address book information is accurate - The inclusion of the sender's business telephone number at the bottom of email messages will assist the recipient if a telephone response is required or appropriate - Employees are responsible for all electronic mail sent from their individual user name, and should take appropriate precautions to ensure that passwords are changed regularly and not shared